 Goodmans public service began in the 1940s with appointment as a police court magistrate.
 He ran for state Senate in 1950, unsuccessfully at first.
 Instead he was elected to the Baltimore City Council the following year from the Fifth district.
 He ran again for Senate, and won in 1954 and 1958.
 He resigned from the Senate in 1959, returning to the Baltimore City Council as its president on a ticket with Mayor Grady and Comptroller Graham.
 Goodman took over the mayoral post when Grady accepted a Supreme Court seat in 1959.
 Running for re-election in 1963, Goodman was defeated by McKeldin.

 Goodman practiced law in Baltimore, founding the firm Goodman, Meagher and Enoch.
-He was married to Dickee Howard Goodman, and they had a son, Gilbert Goodman.
+He had one son, Gilbert Goodman, from his first marriage.
+His second wife was Dickee Howard Goodman.

 Gift of Gilbert Goodman, 1986 (001462).

 Scope and Contents

 The collection consists of 2 albums and 6 folders, containing a total of 74 photoprints dating from ca. 1949-1965.
 The first album contains 40 photoprints and is titled "Inauguration,Philip H. Goodman as President of the City Council of Baltimore, May 21, 1959".
 The second album contains 25 photoprints and is titled "Hon.
 Philip H. Goodman, Mayor of Baltimore, Dec.
 6, 1962".
 Both albums contain newsclippings in addition to photographs and both lack captions and dates for the images included.